 3.2.3 GPU memory footprint.
-Finally, Figures 2c-4c report the aggregate memory footprint on the GPU for different collocation methods for each workload.
-We use nvidia-smi to collect the memory consumption for the whole GPU after a full epoch of training to signify how much memory is needed for the model to train.
-The figures demonstrate that the increase in memory footprint with collocation is proportional to the degree of collocation.
-This is an expected result as the models are not sharing data across collocated runs in these experiments.
+Finally, Figures 2c-4c report 453 the aggregate memory footprint on the GPU for different 454 collocation methods for each workload.
+We use nvidia-smi 455 to collect the memory consumption for the whole GPU af-456 ter a full epoch of training to signify how much memory 457 is needed for the model to train.
+The figures demonstrate 458 that the increase in memory footprint with collocation is 459 proportional to the degree of collocation.
+This is an expected 460 result as the models are not sharing data across collocated 461 runs in these experiments.
+462

-Notably, MIG collocation shows slightly smaller memory footprints than the two other options, which prompted us to delve deeper into PyTorch's memory allocation.
-We discovered that PyTorch adjusts the memory footprint depending on the total available memory, which is less in the case of non-7g.
-40gb MIG instances compared to whole GPU memory available under MPS and naïve.
-Switching the memory allocator backend from PyTorch's native implementation to CUDA's built-in asynchronous allocator removes the differences in the memory footprint of different collocation methods.
-However, we do not recommend this switch as it slows down the training process.

-Figure 5.
-Traffic from CPU to GPU during the second epoch of ResNet26 + Cifar10 (batch size 32) training.
+Notably, MIG collocation shows slightly smaller memory 463 footprints than the two other options, which prompted us to 464 delve deeper into PyTorch's memory allocation.
+We discov-465 ered that PyTorch adjusts the memory footprint depending 466 on the total available memory, which is less in the case of 467 non-7g.40gb MIG instances compared to whole GPU mem-468 ory available under MPS and naïve.
+Switching the memory 469 allocator backend from PyTorch's native implementation 470 to CUDA's built-in asynchronous allocator removes the dif-471 ferences in the memory footprint of different collocation 472 methods.
+However, we do not recommend this switch as it 473 slows down the training process.
+474 pcie_rx_bytes.
+We compare naïve and MPS collocation during the second epoch of small ResNet training with batch size 32.
+We pick this small case as it benefits greatly from collocation and can highlight the differences across the collocation scenarios more effectively.
+MIG is omitted here due to dcgm not providing the readings for this metric under MIG as a result of the GPU being split into multiple instances.